gilnam74/vex-sneppet/Python-for-artists.md

 [Python in Houdini basics](#python-integration-basics)  |  [Creating a first custom tool](#creating-a-first-custom-tool)

 ## Python integration basics
-You don't need to do any extra step to start writing Python code in Houdini, Python already integrated there.
+You don't need to do any extra step to start writing Python code in Houdini, it is already there.

-Python integrated in Houdini in several ways:
+Python integrated into Houdini in several ways:
 - Windows > Python Shell - Python shell for small scripts/commands
 - Windows > Python Source Editor - Python editor which saves the code with *.hip file.
 Each time you open the file Python code in Source Editor will be executed.
 Best option to develop basic chanks of code and test their functionality.
 To use Python Scripts in all the scenes you need to save them to the Shell and run from there.
 - In the parameters fields of any node (switch to Python from HScript).